jasminsternkopf/mel_cepstral_distance/README.md

 - scipy >= 1.8.0
 - fastdtw >= 0.3.4

+## Roadmap

+- add command to process audio files from two distinct directories and output the result into a csv file

 ## Contributing

 If you notice an error, please don't hesitate to open an issue.